Trafigura, Ormet in JV to buy aluminum assets

 Ormet operates an aluminum smelter in Hannibal, Ohio, and in March reopened its alumina refinery in Burnside, Louisiana, which was closed for five years due to low alumina prices.
 Alumina is a key ingredient for making aluminum.

 “This is taking Trafigura from pure trading to investing and doing what they do in other commodities.
-Ormet has been looking for a new partner,” said a trader.
+Ormet has been looking for a new partner,” said a trader who used to work for Trafigura.

 The partnership combines Ormet’s knowledge of running plants and Trafigura’s trading know-how and financial clout.